Product of an integer free of small prime factors and prime in arithmetic progression: Introduction

-Although EOSC is unreachable with current methods in view of the parity problem, we note that various relaxation towards EOSC had been made.
-Specifically Shparlinski~\cite{S} showed for any integers $a$ and $m \ge 1$ with $(a,m)=1$, there exists several families of small integers $k , \ell \ge 1$ and real positive $\alpha, \beta \le 1$, such that the products
+Although the EOSC is unreachable with current methods in view of the parity problem, we note that various relaxation towards the EOSC had been made.
+Specifically, Shparlinski~\cite{S} showed for any integers $a$ and $k \ge 1$ with $(a,k)=1$, there exists several families of small integers $j, \ell \ge 1$ and real positive $\alpha, \beta \le 1$, such that the following holds